bright/new-www/_posts/2017-11-16-swift-facade-pattern.md

 ## Conclusion

 Facade design pattern can be used in many cases.
 Facade creates for you a simple gateway to a complicated system.
-Using Facade Pattern you will definitely make your code simpler to understand and read.
+By using Facade Pattern you will definitely make your code simpler to understand and read.